"To be alive at all is to have scars."

 He loses with grace.
 Defeat stings.
 But he doesn't make excuses or blame circumstances.
 He studies what went wrong.
 He thanks the opponent who exposed his weakness.
 He gets back to work.

-Honor means playing by the rules even when no one watches.
+Honor means playing by the rules when no one watches.
 It means refusing shortcuts that compromise integrity.
 It means treating every opponent—stronger or weaker—with respect.

 Living as the Knight